Universal Influenza Program Frequently Asked Questions From Immunizers

 - QIV (Fluzone®) injectable inactivated quadrivalent vaccine for both adults and children 6 months of age and older.

-Why isn’t the High Dose Influenza vaccine publicly funded for everyone aged 65+ in PEI?
+Is High Dose Influenza vaccine available for everyone aged 65+ in PEI?

 Who should receive the seasonal influenza vaccine?